robcarver17/pysystemtrade/docs/instruments.md

 What this means in practice is that you can modify the list of instruments in the various categories and the system will automatically respond.
 So for example to remove a bad instrument:

 - Add it to the configured list of bad instruments
-- Set instrument weight to zero (eithier in one go, or gradually over time)
+- Set instrument weight to zero (either in one go, or gradually over time)
 - The production system will see it as having a 'reduce only' flag, and allow a trade that reduces the size of the position

 And to allow a bad instrument to begin trading again: